 The Refugee Project (not so much editorial, more data visualization) but still effective and still beautiful.
 This project maps the movement of those seeking and obtaining asylum in the world.

 Smithsonian’s Interactive Fact Table and the Natural History Museum of Los Angeles’s Nature Lab are two great examples of technology being incorporated into the museum experience.
 This nature lab is such a perfect blend of illustration, design, objects, and technology.
 Children’s science and natural history museums are especially an interest of mine.
-My partner is a material scientist and I’ve learned to love and appreciate science; I only wish I knew more.
+My SO is a material scientist and I’ve learned to love and appreciate science; I only wish I knew more.
 These science and history exhibits are a fun way for me to learn about these topics in a playful and easily digestible way.
 And one thing I’ve noticed from these exhibits are that interaction is a key component to helping people learn.

 I had my first Physical Computing course yesterday.
-During one part of the lecture, Tom described the 3 types of interactions that he generally sees at ITP: 1.)
+During one part of the lecture, Tom Igoe described the 3 types of interactions that he generally sees at ITP: 1.)
 Expressive, 2.)
 Instrumental, 3.)
 Instructional.
 While I hope to make work that touches upon all of these, the interaction type that I connected to the most was the instructional kind.
 My goal is to use programming skills and all that I learn at ITP to help me be a better, more well-rounded designer, technologist, and collaborator for empathetic and educational causes!